Doctor of Public Health (DrPH) – Public Health Practice

 - Admission application

-- Official college transcripts showing a Master of Public Health or a Master of Science in Public Health from a CEPH-accredited program
+- Official transcripts showing a Master of Public Health or a Master of Science in Public Health from a CEPH-accredited program with at least a 3.0 GPA for admission in good standing

 - Those with a non-CEPH accredited MPH, MSPH, or health-related master’s degree can be considered but may be required to take PCHR 700 (Introduction to the Foundations of Public Health) and any of the following missing prerequisite courses: